 My name is Garrett Hutson, and I’m a writer in Indianapolis, IN.
 I write upmarket historical mysteries and spy fiction.
 I write about ordinary people in different times and places who struggle with faith, family dysfunction, and all of the moral gray areas of life.
-My work is always LGBT-inclusive.
+I write realistic fiction, so my work is always LGBT-inclusive.

 I am a member of the Indiana Writers Center, and was previously a member of the Association of Writers and Writing Programs (AWP).
 In 2009 and 2012 I attended the AWP Conference in Chicago.
 I have also attended the Midwest Writers Workshop every year since 2012.
 In 2004 and 2005, I had three 900-word op-ed pieces accepted by NUVO newsweekly in Indianapolis.